-If the monitor you want to connect to doesn't support HDMI (hey, plenty of projectors out there still use VGA), it's easy enough to get an adapter that takes the HDMI out of your Chromebook and changes it to VGA or DVI as you need.
-Future Chromebooks will use Mini DisplayPort, and we'll be looking at the same situation — adapters will handle the transition to whatever monitor you have.
+If the monitor you want to connect to doesn't support HDMI (hey, plenty of projectors out there still use VGA), it's easy enough to get an adapter that takes the HDMI out of your Chromebook and changes it to VGA, DVI, USB-A, or USB-C as you need.

-Chances are you'll want the second display to be the "primary" display in this situation, but if you're just using it as an extended desktop, without a keyboard and mouse, you may want to keep the Chromebook as the primary display.
-Same goes for mirroring versus extended — you'll know right away whether you want the external monitor to duplicate what's on the Chromebook or be its own display.
+Chances are you'll want the second display to be the "primary" display in this situation.
+Still, if you're just using it as an extended desktop, without a keyboard and mouse, you may want to keep the Chromebook as the primary display.
+The same goes for mirroring versus extended — you'll know right away whether you want the external monitor to duplicate what's on the Chromebook or be its own, separate display.

 If you need to quickly switch between mirroring and extending your desktop, you can hold ctrl and press the full-screen button (f4 on a traditional keyboard) to toggle between the two.